osg-htc/docs/docs/monitoring/rsv.md

 After installation, there are some one-time configuration steps to tell RSV how to operate at your site.

 1. Edit `/etc/osg/config.d/30-rsv.ini` and follow the instructions in the file.
 There are detailed comments for each setting.
-In the simplest case — to monitor only your CE — set the `htcondor_ce_hosts` variable (or `gram_ce_hosts` for a GRAM CE) to the fully qualified hostname of your CE.
-For a sample `rsv.ini` file, see the complete installation output [below](#InstallDetails)
+In the simplest case — to monitor only your CE — set the `htcondor_ce_hosts` variable to the fully qualified hostname of your CE.

 2. If you have installed HTCondor already but not by RPM, specify the location of the Condor installation in `30-rsv.ini` in the `condor_location` setting.
 If an HTCondor RPM is installed, you do not need to set `condor_location`.